Khloe Kardashian Goes Shirtless On Instagram

 As previously reported by The Inquisitr, Khloe Kardashian has been going through a tough time recently.
 The reality star split with her boyfriend, Tristan Thompson, whom she shares one child with, daughter True.
 The pair called it quits after it was revealed that the basketball player had cheated on her with Kylie Jenner’s best friend, Jordyn Woods.

-Hollywood Life now reports that Khloe is getting support from her friends and family members, especially Kourtney Kardashian’s baby daddy, Scott Disick, whom she is very close with.
+Hollywood Life now reports that Khloe is getting support from her friends and family members, especially Kourtney Kardashian’s baby daddy, Scott Disick, with whom she is very close with.

-As many fans know, Kourtney and Scott split back in 2016, but he and Khloe have remained tight despite the break up, and Kourt is just fine with their friendship.
+As many fans know, Kourtney and Scott split back in 2016, but he and Khloe have remained tight despite the break-up, and Kourt is just fine with their friendship.

 “Kourtney is really supportive of their bond.
 She totally gets why they’re close and is happy for anyone to be in Khloe’s corner right now as that’s what she needs.
 Kourtney is really chill and easygoing and not a lot bothers her,” an insider told the outlet.